jackjliew/ai-openscale/getting-started.md

 The data science techniques most suited to these diverse datasets, such as gradient boosted trees and neural networks, can generate highly accurate risk models, but at a cost.
 Such "black box" models generate opaque predictions that must somehow become transparent, to ensure regulatory approval such as Article 22 of the General Data Protection Regulation (GDPR), or the federal Fair Credit Reporting Act (FCRA) managed by the Consumer Financial Protection Bureau.

 The credit risk model provided in this tutorial uses a training dataset that contains 20 attributes about each loan applicant.
 Two of those attributes - age and sex - can be tested for bias.
 For this tutorial, the focus will be on bias against sex and age.
+For more information about training data, see [Why does {{site.data.keyword.aios_short}} need access to my training data?](/docs/services/ai-openscale?topic=ai-openscale-trainingdata#trainingdata)

 {{site.data.keyword.aios_short}} will monitor the deployed model's propensity for a favorable outcome ("No Risk") for one group (the Reference Group) over another (the Monitored Group).
 In this tutorial, the Monitored Group for sex is `female`, while the Monitored Group for age is `19 to 25`.